kriskowal/kriskowal.com/content/naming-things.md

 different group for verbs.
 The tape deck metaphor would give you `replay` and `skip` and provide verbs like `play`, `pause`, and `seek` if you ever need them.

+It is _sometimes_ okay to beg a fine distinction between groups of words or to make arbitrary choices about how these words are grouped.
+There are cases where we need more words than there are distinct meanings.
+So, if you find you need two flavors of ends…

 # On Deque